 Robert Mason and Jason McVean - disappear into the canyons of the high desert.
 Mason is found a week later, dead of an apparently self-inflicted gunshot.
 The skeletal remains of Pilon are found in 1999 and show that he, too, died of a gunshot to the head, another apparent suicide.
-McVean's skeleton is found in 2007; authorities suspect he, too, committed suicide.
+McVean is not found, but most authorities assume he died in the desert.
 Many officials believe the three men intended to use the water truck in some kind of terrorist attack, but the nature of their suspected plans is never learned.

 JULY 1, 1998 Three men are charged with conspiracy to use weapons of mass destruction after threatening President Clinton and other federal officials with biological weapons.
 Officials say the men planned to use a cactus thorn coated with a toxin like anthrax and fired by a modified butane lighter to carry out the murders.
-One man is acquitted of the charges, but Jack Abbot Grebe Jr., and Johnnie Wise - a 72-year-old man who attended meetings of the separatist Republic of Texas group -are sentenced to more than 24 years in prison.
-The men are set for release in 2019.
+One man is acquitted of the charges and Johnie Wise - a 72-year-old man who attended meetings of the separatist Republic of Texas group -is sentenced to more than 24 years in prison.
+Another conspirator, Jack Abbott Grebe Jr., is released from prison in September 2010.

 JULY 30, 1998 South Carolina militia member Paul T. Chastain is charged with weapons, explosives and drug violations after allegedly trying to trade drugs for a machine gun and enough C-4 plastic explosive to demolish a five-room house.
 The next year, Chastain pleads guilty to an array of charges, including threatening to kill Attorney General Janet Reno and FBI Director Louis Freeh.
-He is sentenced to 15 years in federal prison, with release scheduled in 2011.
+He is sentenced to 15 years in federal prison and released in 2011.